eclipse-ecal/ecal/doc/rst/configuration/runtime_configuration.rst

 Custom types
 ============

-In order to exclude configuration errors, custom datatypes for IP addresses and sizes are introduced.
+In order to exclude configuration errors, custom datatypes for IP addresses and sizes (constrained integer) are introduced.

 For assigning an ip address simply assign a string with the desired address.
 Decimal and hexadecimal format is supported.
 In case the ip address is not valid, the type will throw a std::invalid_argument exception.

-You can use the ip address like a normal string object.
+The ip address can be used like a normal string object.
 For example:

 .. code-block:: c++

   eCAL::Config::IpAddressV4 ip_address = std::string("192.168.7.1"); // in hex: "C0.A8.7.1"
   std::cout << ip_address << "\n";

-Sizes are specified with a minimum (default: 0), step (default: 1) and maximum (default: maximum of int) value.
+ConstrainedInteger are specified with a minimum (default: 0), step (default: 1) and maximum (default: maximum of int) value.
 In case the assigned value does not fit into the specified limitation, the type will throw a std::invalid_argument exception.

-You can use the size object like a normal integer.
+The size object can be used like a normal integer.

 .. code-block:: c++

-  eCAL::Config::LimitSize<1024, 512, 8192> size_4mb = 1024 + 6 * 512;
+  eCAL::Config::ConstrainedInteger<1024, 512, 8192> size_4mb = 1024 + 6 * 512;
   std::cout << size_4mb << "\n";

 For specifying sizes in the ecal configuration object, refer to the .ini file or "ecal/types/ecal_config_types.h" for the limitations.